Star-Lord: Starkill

 Lord Starkill debuted in Captain Marvel #126 in 2018.
-He is an evil version of Star-Lord from an alternate universe.
-He possesses the Reality Stone and is allied with Thanos.
+An evil version of Star-Lord from an alternate universe, Lord Starkiller is a vicious mercenary and killer who possesses the Reality Stone and is allied with Thanos.

 Old Man Quill

-Based in the Old Man Logan universe, Peter Quill eventually becomes the emperor of Spartax.
-He leaves the Guardians of the Galaxy and Gamora to marry L'ssa and fathers two kids; however, the Universal Church of Truth draws him out in a firefight, which leaves his homeworld vulnerable to attack the Church destroys everything and everyone he loves.
+In Old Man Quill: Nobody's Fault But My Own, based in the Wastelands universe, Peter Quill eventually becomes the emperor of Spartax.
+He leaves the Guardians of the Galaxy and Gamora to marry L'ssa and fathers two children; however, the Universal Church of Truth draws him out in a firefight, which leaves his homeworld vulnerable to attack.
+The Church annihilates the planet, destroying everything and everyone he loves.